 Translations

 Indico comes with a number of languages by default.
-In release 3.2, those are: English (default), French, Portuguese, Spanish, Chinese, Ukrainian, Polish, Mongolian, Turkish and German, Czech and Italian (in the order of integration).
+In release 3.3, those are: English (default), French, Portuguese, Spanish, Chinese, Ukrainian, Polish, Mongolian, Turkish, German, Czech, Italian, Hungarian, Swedish, Japanese and Finnish (in the order of integration).
 Additional languages are being prepared on the Transifex platform.

 In order to use (partially) existing translations from Transifex or to contribute translations, you need to register with the Indico project on the Transifex platform.